Yes A checkmark with a circle around it close

 Our market analysts keep you updated on the latest market trends including stock market data, news, market activity, and economic reports in the daily stock market commentary.

-U.S. equities were higher on Monday, as investors evaluated the latest earnings releases and looked forward to key economic releases, including April’s jobs reports, scheduled for this week.
-The Dow was up 0.4%, while the tech-heavy Nasdaq Composite also rose 0.4%.
-The S&P 500 increased 0.3% with nine of 11 sectors finishing in positive territory.
-The Consumer Discretionary sector gained the most, rising 2.0%.
+U.S. equities were higher on Friday, as investors digested June’s Producer Price Index (PPI) data, which came in hotter than projections.
+The Dow was up 0.6%, while the tech-heavy Nasdaq Composite also rose 0.6%.
+The S&P 500 increased 0.6% with 10 of 11 sectors finishing in positive territory.
+The Consumer Discretionary sector gained the most, rising 1.0%.

 Wells Fargo Advisors is registered with the U.S. Securities and Exchange Commission and the Financial Industry Regulatory Authority, but is not licensed or registered with any financial services regulatory authority outside of the U.S. Non-U.S. residents who maintain U.S.-based financial services account(s) with Wells Fargo Advisors may not be afforded certain protections conferred by legislation and regulations in their country of residence in respect of any investments, investment transactions or communications made with Wells Fargo Advisors.